-One of the most important things to consider is arranging car insurance for your overseas import.
+One of the most important things to consider is arranging Car Insurance for your overseas import.

-Imported cars can often be seen as a greater risk on our roads, and because of this premiums for car insurance are often higher than a standard vehicle.
-Plus, some insurance companies won’t cover vehicles that were sold outside of Australia at all.
+Imported cars can often be seen as a greater risk on our roads, and because of this, premiums for Car Insurance can be higher than they are for a domestic vehicle.

-Before you take out car insurance on your import, there’s some admin and paperwork you’ll need to organise.
+Before you take out Car Insurance on your import, there’s some admin and paperwork you’ll need to organise.